 Later in 1997, Graves was granted another post-conviction hearing.
 An expert witness testified that the testimony regarding a knife at Graves’ trial was misleading.
 At the trial, a prosecution witness said tests showed that a knife that was similar to one once owned by Graves could have made the wounds inflicted on the victims.
 Dr. Harrell Gill-King, director of the Laboratory of Forensic Anthropology and Human Identification, testified that the prosecution conclusions about the knife were unreliable.

 Carter continued to insist that Graves was innocent.
 Graves obtained a post-trial hearing on the recantations, but on February 3, 2000, the motion was denied.

 On May 1, 2000, Carter was executed.
 His final words from the gurney were that Graves was innocent and that he had lied in court.

-With his state appeals exhausted, Graves filed a petition for a writ of habeas corpus in U.S. District court.
-On March 3, 2006, the U.S. Court of Appeals for the 5th Circuit set aside Graves’ conviction and sentence, ruling that Sebesta had failed to provide exculpatory evidence—including Carter’s many contradictory statements—to Graves’ defense lawyers.
+With his state appeals exhausted, Graves filed a petition for a writ of habeas corpus in U.S. District Court.
+On March 3, 2006, the U.S. Court of Appeals for the Fifth Circuit set aside Graves’ conviction and sentence, ruling that Sebesta had failed to provide exculpatory evidence—including Carter’s many contradictory statements—to Graves’ defense lawyers.

 Washington-Burleson County District Attorney Bill Parham then appointed veteran prosecutor Kelly Siegler and investigator Otto Hanak to retry the case.
 After conducting a lengthy re-investigation of the case, Siegler and Hanak concluded that Graves was innocent, and that Sebesta, who retired in 2000, had misled jurors, manufactured evidence, elicited false testimony and concealed evidence of Graves’s innocence.
 On Oct.
 27, 2010, the charges were dismissed and Graves was released from prison.